leaningtech/labs/src/content/docs/cheerpx/for-flash/Tutorial.md

 You should already be receiving our latest releases of CheerpX for Flash.
 If you haven't gotten in touch yet, feel free to [contact us](https://leaningtech.com/contact-us) and we'll look to add you to our evaluation programme.

 You should also have contacted Harman, who will provide you with their custom binary (which is used in the virtualization process).
-You can contact them and ask for the `libHCSFP.so` file that is necessary to run CheerpX.
+You can contact them and ask for the `libHCSFP_CX.so` file that is necessary to run CheerpX.

 # Download and prepare CheerpX for Flash